 We are committed to educating students with special educational needs, as required by State and federal law.
-These students are served in a variety of ways-from co-teaching and full inclusion to limited pullout programs and separate special classrooms.
+These students are served in a variety of ways-from full inclusion to limited pullout programs and separate special classrooms.
 Additionally, non-public agencies and non-public schools serve students who have unique educational needs.
 The placement and appropriate services provided these students are determined by the student's Individual Education Plan (IEP).
-We anticipate spending approximately \$35 million in 2021-22 to provide Special Education services, or 22% of our expenditures.
+We anticipate spending approximately \$47.6 million in 2023-24 to provide Special Education services, or 23% of our expenditures.